-In the thoracic spine, unlike the lumbar or cervical spine, the anatomy is somewhat different and that changes the way the mechanics of the spine are responsible for the injury or the pain that comes from that region.
+In the thoracic spine, unlike the lumbar or cervical spine, the anatomy is somewhat different, and that changes the way the mechanics of the spine are responsible for the injury or the pain that comes from that region.
 So, the thoracic spine is different because it has the rib cage.
 The rib cage provides rigidity and reduces motion.
-Now, because of that, the injury to that region is quite different than it is for higher-mobile regions, such as cervical spine or lumbar spine.
+Now, because of that, the injury to that region is quite different than it is for higher-mobile regions, such as cervical spine or the lumbar spine.
 That's why the disc herniations that are common in the lumbar and cervical spine are not as common.
 In fact, they are very uncommon in thoracic spine.

-So, in talking about that, we can't, of course, forget about the possibility of trauma causing an injury and, thereby, causing the pain or a nerve injury that can cause pain directly or cause inappropriate mobility of the muscle that it supplies and, therefore, going back into muscular pain.
+So, in talking about that, we can't, of course, forget about the possibility of trauma causing an injury and, thereby, causing the pain, or a nerve injury that can cause pain directly or cause inappropriate mobility of the muscle that it supplies and, therefore, going back into muscular pain.

 Spinal fracture usually occurs from one of two sources.
-It is either an osteoporotic fracture—in other words, the density of the vertebra is decreased, and it's not as strong, and it just collapses onto itself and that can be spontaneous or due to a small trauma—or normal vertebrae can actually fracture due to trauma or excessive force on that vertebrae.
+It is either an osteoporotic fracture—in other words, the density of the bone is decreased, and it's not as strong, and it just collapses onto itself, and that can be spontaneous or due to a small trauma—or normal vertebrae can actually fracture due to trauma or excessive force on that vertebrae.
 When the fracture occurs, it is thought that the actual micromotion of that fractured segment is what causes the pain.

-Degenerative disc disease is also not very common in the upper back or the thoracic spine because the motion in the thoracic spine is limited by the ribcage, so although it's not common, degenerative disc disease does occur and we need radiographic studies to really whether that is the case.
+Degenerative disc disease is also not very common in the upper back or in thoracic spine because the motion in the upper, the thoracic spine is limited by the ribcage.
+So although it's not common, degenerative disc disease does occur.
+And we need radiographic studies really to determine whether that is the case.

 Spondylolisthesis goes along the same reasoning.
 Spondylolisthesis in itself is slippage of one vertebra on top of the other.
-So, forces that usually keep that vertebra from slipping are no longer there or there is another force that was in excess of what can support vertebra and another and the vertebra ends up slipping on top of the vertebra right below it.
+So, forces that usually keep that vertebra from slipping are no longer there or there is another force that was in excess of what can support one vertebra and another and the vertebra ends up slipping on top of the vertebra right below it.
 Now, once again because of the ribcage, that is very uncommon in the thoracic spine, but severe trauma can certainly cause spondylolisthesis.